With the trend of bucket list travel on the uptick, there’s never been a better time to make all your tiger fishing dreams come true.

 What to bring

 Another exciting catch you can make at our lodge is the enormous catfish or barbel.
 In addition to these Chobe fish, the African pike, carp and Zambezi yellow fish are also worth looking out for.
-All tiger fishing done with the Zambezi Queen Collection is strictly on a catch and release basis only.
+All fishing done with the Zambezi Queen Collection is strictly on a catch and release basis only.

 And if you’re not into fishing?
 There’s lots more to enjoy: